iWriteGigs

 Question #6

-A Once per session per course of treatment
+A Once per session with add-on codes to show additional courses of treatment

 B Each course of treatment within each session